Kristina01111000/lavendersite/README.md

-invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april -> sent she can edit the site now she is looking for pictures -> some uploaded, some not, still need 14 plant images need email for site
+invoice for feb, mar, apr -> recieved explanation of fee for time starting after april -> sent she can edit the site now she is looking for pictures -> some uploaded, some not, still need 14 plant images need email for site